 The Mother Earth News videos on YouTube give great tips on sustainable and natural living, as well as classic rural living skills.
 Whether you want to start a farm, make your own soap, or craft a honeybee hotel, this channel has a video for you.

-Although there’s always something to do around a homestead, winters can be a little slower with chores since the cold and snow make it difficult.
-With downtime this winter, make sure you check out some of these seven self-reliance YouTube channels.
-You’ll get new ideas on projects for the spring, and new skills you can add to your belt.
+Although there’s always something to do around a homestead, winters tend to be a little slower with chores since the cold and snow make it difficult.
+With some of your spare time, make sure you check out one of these nine self-reliance YouTube channels.
+You'll get new ideas on projects for the spring, and new skills to add to your belt.